nickcanedo/gradify/README.md

-# gradify
+# Gradify
-Intuitive grading software for students
+An intuitive grading software for students